Clinical Development Strategy In Rare Diseases

 Country selection for your rare disease

-Clinical trial design determines the number of the patient population required to be recruited for a study, the data to be generated that comply with the regulatory requirements, and with a minimum number of patients.
+The clinical trial design plays a crucial role in determining several aspects.
+This involves several factors.
+It includes the number of patients required to be recruited for a study.
+Additionally, it encompasses the data that need to be generated in compliance with regulatory requirements.
+Lastly, it considers the minimum number of patients.

 - An important factor in the rare disease is that not all patients present with the same disease subtypes, and this makes recruitment more difficult.